Simulation Examples

 Using a Specific Diff

-You can run a simulation on a specific diff file instead of your current changes:
+You can run a simulation on a specific diff file instead of your current changes:- Analyzing changes from a colleague

 - Evaluating historical changes